gammapy/gammapy/docs/getting-started/usage.rst

 --------------

 Another common way to use Gammapy is to write a Python script.
-Try it and put the following code into a file called ``example.py``:
+Try it by putting the following code into a file called ``example.py``:

 .. testcode::